 Topic Reference Notes Rate of pay at time of injury 102.11(1)(a)1 For hourly, use rate at time of injury plus shift differential if in effect.
 Break down all set rates of pay (daily, weekly, monthly, salary) to an hourly rate.
 Employee gross earnings 102.11(1)(d) From the job of injury only, use the taxable income earned in the 52 weeks (or less, if employed less) prior to the date of injury.
-Include overtime, holiday/ vacation/sick pay, commissions, and bonuses.
-Do not include unemployment or worker's comp benefits, short or long-term disability, partial pay under FMLA leave, or untaxed earnings (reimbursements and per diem).
-Minimum of 24 hours 102.11(1)(f)1 AWW cannot be less than the hourly rate x 24 hours for non-restricted claims.
-Part of Class requirement 102.11(1)(am) Part of Class requirements: 1.
-Employee is a member of class of employees that does the same type of work at the same location 2.
-Keeps a regular schedule 3.
-At least 10% of the employer's workforce doing the same type of work are members of the class.
-4. Class consists of more than one employee Definition of "Regular Schedule" 102.11(1)(am)2 The minimum and maximum weekly hours regularly scheduled by the employer for the members of class during the 13 weeks immediately prior to the week of injury vary no more than 5 hours.
-Self-restriction 102.11(1)(f)2 DWD 80.51(4) Self-restriction is essentially the claimant saying "Yes, I only want this one part-time job.
+Include overtime, holiday/vacation/sick pay, commissions, and bonuses.
+Do not include unemployment or worker's comp benefits, short or long-term disability, partial pay under FMLA leave, or untaxed earnings (reimbursements and per diem.)
+Self-restriction 102.11(1)(f) Self-restriction is essentially the claimant saying "Yes, I only want this one part-time job.
 I do not want a full-time job, so you do not have to base my wage on 40 hours."
-TTD benefits will be based on actual earnings and will not be based on hours that were raised to 24 or 40.
+TTD benefits will be based on actual earnings and will not be based on hours that were expanded to 40.
 Claimant cannot restrict if they have another job at the time of injury.
-Work less than 6 weeks 102.11(1)(d) If claimant has worked less than 6 weeks, cannot use gross earnings to determine the average weekly wage.
-Can only use hourly rate x schedule to determine average weekly wage.
+Work less than 6 weeks 102.11(1)(d) If claimant has worked less than 6 weeks, gross earnings cannot be used to determine the average weekly wage.
+Only use the hourly rate x schedule to determine average weekly wage.
 No fixed rate and less than 6 weeks work - use "same or similar" employment 102.11(1)(c) If an employee does not have a set rate of pay (ex: truckers paid-by-the-mile, employees solely paid on commission) and has worked less than 6 weeks (can't use gross to determine AWW), use wages from a similar employee from same employer to determine AWW.
-Firefighters, EMTs, and emergency rescue workers 102.07(1)(a) DWD 80.30 Set wages to max OR submit full-time wages of the nearest full-time career fire department.
+Firefighters, EMTs, and emergency rescue workers DWD 80.30 Set wages to max OR submit full-time wages of the nearest full-time career fire department.
+Definition of "Seasonal Employment" 102.11(1)(b) Employment that can be conducted only during certain times of the year and cannot extend more than 14 weeks.
+Only specific types of agricultural work are deemed seasonal: canning, cherry picking, Christmas tree harvesting, etc.

-Topic Reference Notes Definition of "Seasonal Employment" 102.11(1)(b) Employment that can be conducted only during certain times of the year and cannot extend more than 14 weeks.
-Only specific types of agricultural work are deemed seasonal: canning, cherry picking, Christmas tree harvesting, etc. Escalation of TTD rate 102.43(7) Renewed periods of TTD two years after the date of injury would have a TTD rate that is escalated in proportion to the raise in the max TTD rate for the year.
-Additions to cash wage 102.11(1)(e) DWD 80.29 DWD 272 Value of lodging and free meals is established in DWD 272.
-AWW is calculated with these added into the cash wage if they were discontinued during disability period.
+Topic Reference Notes Escalation of TTD 102.43(7) The TTD rate for renewed periods of TTD two years after rate the date of injury is escalated in proportion to the increase in the maximum TTD rate from the year of injury.
+Additions to cash 102.11(1)(e) Value of lodging and free meals is established in DWD 272. wage DWD 272 AWW is calculated with value of lodging and/or free meals added into the cash wage if either or both were discontinued during disability period.
 PPD rate is calculated with them included.
-PPD at max if under 27 years old 102.11(1)(g) If claimant is under 27 years of age, PPD rate will be max for year of injury regardless of the AWW calculation.
+PPD at max if 102.11(1)(g) If claimant is under 27 years of age, PPD rate will be under 27 years maximum for year of injury regardless of the AWW old calculation.